In this article:

 For example, your eligibility may change if:

-- You (and/or any co-signatories of the loan you’re applying for) have lost income because of the COVID-19 crisis.
+- You (and/or any co-signatories of the loan you’re applying for) have had your income reduced for any reason.

 - The lender alters its loan policies and procedures, such as changing approval conditions.